xying21/ckb_sdk/docs/introduction/overview.md

 ---
-id: polyjuice
+id: godwoken
-title: Polyjuice
+title: Godwoken
-sidebar_label: Polyjuice
+sidebar_label: Godwoken
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

 ## Overview

+[Godwoken](https://github.com/nervosnetwork/godwoken) is a layer 2 rollup framework that provides an abstracted account model and abstracted layer 2 transactions upon Nervos CKB.

+Godwoken, when deployed with [Polyjuice](https://github.com/nervosnetwork/godwoken-polyjuice), supports the deployment of Ethereum DApps to CKB.
 Polyjuice is an Ethereum abstraction layer that exposes Ethereum compatible account model on top of Godwoken.
-Polyjuice, when deployed with [Godwoken](https://github.com/nervosnetwork/godwoken), supports the deployment of Ethereum DApps to CKB.

-Godwoken is a layer 2 rollup framework that provides an abstracted account model and abstracted layer 2 transactions upon Nervos CKB.

 <img src={useBaseUrl("img/arch.png")}  width="40%"/>

 Figure 1.
-Architecture for Polyjuice Deployed with Godwoken
+Architecture for Godwoken Deployed with Polyjuice

-### Polyjuice Networks
+### Godwoken Networks

-Polyjuice Testnet and Mainnet are provided for deploying Ethereum DApps to CKB.
+Godwoken Testnet and Mainnet are provided for deploying Ethereum DApps to CKB.

-- Polyjuice&nbsp;Testnet
+- Godwoken Testnet

   - RPC URL: https://godwoken-testnet-web3-rpc.ckbapp.dev/

   - Chain ID: 71393

-- Polyjuice&nbsp;Mainnet
+- Godwoken Mainnet

   Todo

-A Polyjuice network can also be deployed locally.
+A Godwoken network can also be deployed locally.
 For more information, see the sections of Deployment.

 ## Deployment

-### Deploy a Polyjuice Network by Using Godwoken-Kicker
+### Deploy a Godwoken Network by Using Godwoken-Kicker

-Godwoken-kicker is a one line command to start a Polyjuice network on **Devnet**.
+Godwoken-kicker is a one line command to start a Godwoken network on **Devnet**.
 This deployment method helps developers deploy Ethereum contracts and migrate Ethereum DApps to CKB Devnet quickly in testing and development environments.

 - RPC URL: http://localhost:8024
 - Chain ID: 1024777